 - 2 teaspoons baking powder

 - 1 cup + 1 tbsp granulated sugar (5.5 oz)

-- 1 cup boiling water or hot coffee
+- 1 cup just boiled water or hot coffee

-- 4 oz unsalted butter (1 sticks), room temperature
+- 4 oz unsalted butter (1 stick), room temperature

 - 2/3 cup sour cream (3.5 oz)

 - 1 tsp vanilla extract